 Information for Students Interested in Veterinary School

 Marist offers a challenging curriculum that gives students a strong scientific background for veterinary school.
 We also offer internships with local veterinary clinics and specialized advising for pre-veterinary students.
 Please visit the American Association of Veterinary Medical Colleges for even more information about going to veterinary school.
 You can also contact Lisa Stephens for information regarding resources for preparing to attend veterinary school.
-Finally, we have formal internship programs and an internship coordinator, Professor Amy Cahill.
+Finally, we have formal internship programs and an internship coordinator, Amy Cahill.

 Requirements for Applying to Veterinary School

 When applying to veterinary school, the admissions committee will be considering a variety of factors, including academic grades, exam scores, extracurricular activities, veterinary-related experience, and overall passion for the field.

 Marist can help you prepare yourself in a variety of ways.
 The course-work will give you a solid science background and the chance to demonstrate your abilities to the admissions committees; you can join a pre-health fraternity (Delta Epsilon Mu) and a pre-veterinary club; and there are opportunities for shadowing and interning with veterinarians.

 Most veterinary schools have the same basic requirements.
 These include:

 - General Chemistry I and II plus labs (CHEM 111 & 112 plus 115 & 116)